ashish66212/Faluda/README.md

 ## What's Been Set Up

-✓ **chess_engine.py** - Your chess engine script (minimal modifications: only ngrok token line changed to use GitHub secrets) ✓ **.github/workflows/chess-engine.yml** - GitHub Actions workflow configured to run for up to 6 hours ✓ **NGROK_AUTHTOKEN secret** - Already configured in your repository settings
+✓ **chess_engine.py** - Your chess engine script (minimal modifications: only ngrok token line changed to use GitHub secrets) ✓ **.github/workflows/chess-engine.yml** - GitHub Actions workflow configured to run for up to 6 hours with pip caching ✓ **send_telegram.py** - Automatic Telegram notification script ✓ **NGROK_AUTHTOKEN secret** - Already configured in your repository settings ✓ **TELEGRAM_BOT_TOKEN secret** - Already configured in your repository settings ✓ **Pip caching** - Speeds up workflow reruns by caching Python dependencies

 ## Changes Made to Your Code